Stop smoking. Stop drinking. Stop swearing. Dress modestly, or at least dress like us. Stop all the big obvious sin.

 The inner world is a literal universe.
 It’s massive.
 Our heart, our thinking, our emotions, our attitudes, our aptitudes, our intelligences (“intelligences”…plural), our perceptions, our fears, our hopes, our dreams, our expectations, our personality, our experiences, our biological and neurological processes–all of them, work together to make us who we are.

 Maybe that’s why so many people focus on the outer–it’s easier to fix and even gives us a false sense of having done something to help ourselves grow.
+And to others, improvement upon our outer self looks like we have grown!

 As our inner world is being changed, all the big obvious outer stuff, the obvious sin, will naturally fall away–as a natural progression of growth–because we are receiving God’s anti-dote to the sin problem: Jesus’ love and grace.
-This is not something we can strive for or earn.
+This is not something we can strive for, nor earn.
 We just have to accept what God is doing in us and have patience to let Him do it.